FIN392/Batch/README.md

-# Windows Command Prompt Scripting (aka Batch sctips, BAT or CMD)
+# Windows Command Prompt Scripting (aka Batch Scripts, BAT or CMD)

 This is not just another Windows Command Prompt Scripting repository.
 This one is mine.